-ISABEL BEAVERS is a transdisciplinary artist and creative producer based in Los Angeles.
-Her work explores ecologies, examines environmental histories and postulates about climate futures through multimedia installation + new media.
+ISABEL BEAVERS is a transdisciplinary artist based in Los Angeles.
+Their work explores ecologies, examines environmental histories and postulates about climate futures through multimedia installation + new media.

 View CV.